 Paediatric population

-Use of Evrysdi for SMA in patients 2 months of age and younger is supported by pharmacokinetic and safety data from paediatric patients 16 days and older (see sections 4.8, 5.1 and 5.2).
 No data on risdiplam pharmacokinetics are available in patients less than 16 days of age.

 Method of administration

 Oral use.

 Evrysdi powder for oral solution must be constituted by a healthcare professional (e.g. pharmacist) prior to being dispensed.
 It is recommended that a healthcare professional (HCP) discuss with the patient or caregiver how to prepare the prescribed daily dose prior to administration of the first dose.